github/docs/.github/PULL_REQUEST_TEMPLATE.md

 ### Check off the following:

-- [ ] I have reviewed my changes in staging (look for "Automatically generated comment" and click **Modified** to view your latest changes).
+- [ ] I have reviewed my changes in staging (look for "Automatically generated comment" and click **Preview** links of each file changed to view your latest changes rendered).
 - [ ] For content changes, I have completed the [self-review checklist](https://github.com/github/docs/blob/main/contributing/self-review.md#self-review).

 ### Writer impact (This section is for GitHub staff members only):